jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-# Booking Details

-1. Verify that the booking details page appears as expected and looks good at all screen widths.
+4. Verify that users cannot access the bookings page by manually typing in it's URL if they are not signed in and are returned to the sign in page.

     - Outcome: Pass

+# Booking Details / Checkout Success Page

+1. Verify that the booking details / checkout success page appears as expected and looks good at all screen widths.

+    - Outcome: Pass

-2. Verify that the booking information, holiday details, extras and flight details for the customer's order are displayed correctly.
+2. Verify that the booking confirmation message only appears on the checkout success page

     - Outcome: Pass